RoverPlatform/rover-ios/README.md

 ### requestAlwaysAuthorization vs requestWhenInUseAuthorization

 Detecting beacons and geofences while your app is in the background requires `requestAlwaysAuthorization`.
-If your app has previously been granted `requestWhenInUseAuthorization` you will need to.... <INSERT STEPS TO FIX HERE>.
+If your app has previously been granted `requestWhenInUseAuthorization` you will need to guide your users to your apps settings page where they can select the `Always` permission under location access.

 ### Proximity Events